Nuimo/ada-website-byggemandbob/pages/NLP_bagofwords.md

 ![Example of word clouds for cluster 5, 6, 7 and 8](figures/nlp/word_cloud_example.png){:width="65%"}

 We see that the four cluster seen here have some clear tendencies as well.
-Looking at cluster 6 the most significant (biggest) words seem to fall in the same category: alien, ship, kill and earth.
+Looking at cluster 5 the most significant (biggest) words seem to fall in the same category: german, solider, attack & kill.

 ## Rating & revenue
 But let us circle back to our goal of this analysis: to create a movie with **highest possible revenue** and **best possible rating**.
 Let's see how these plot summaries can help us with that!